 Pro Bono Program

-The Pro Bono Program provides students with opportunities to deliver law-related services to underrepresented community members.
-Pro Bono Program staff assist students with placements in private and nonprofit law firms, legal aid groups, in-house programs and other organizations, where their pro bono work is performed under appropriate supervision.
-In keeping with the law school's law-in-action tradition, students develop legal and professional skills, gain practical, hands-on experience in real work environments and explore their ethical responsibility to provide pro bono service.
+The Pro Bono Program provides students with opportunities to deliver law-related services to community members of limited financial means, or to otherwise advance the public interest.
+Students seek placements in nonprofit organizations, legal aid groups, the judiciary, and other organizations, where their pro bono work is performed under appropriate supervision.
+In keeping with the law school's law-in-action tradition, students develop legal and professional skills, gain practical, hands-on experience in real work environments, and explore their ethical responsibility to provide pro bono service.